-2. Report on the use of the toolkit:
+• Report on the use of the toolkit

-Physical toolkit recipients are required to complete a short online report describing their experiences with the toolkit.
-Partner feedback is a valuable tool when improving our educational materials and professional development resources based on community needs.
-Successful applicants will be provided with a link to the final report.
+Physical toolkit recipients are required to complete two online reports describing their experiences with toolkit Part A and Part B. Toolkit recipients will be provided with a link to these online reports.
 Reports will include optional evaluation questions to capture the impacts of the project activities on the public.
-Required reports must be submitted online by June 15, 2019.